sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>bluez-libs</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Libraries for use in Bluetooth applications
+Short desc    : Libraries for use in Bluetooth applications
 URL          : http://www.bluez.org/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Libraries for use in Bluetooth applications.
+Descript     : Libraries for use in Bluetooth applications.
 ```

 </details>